sakaki-/gentoo-on-rpi-64bit/README.md

 pi64 ~ # rc-update del xdm default
 ```

 then reboot your system.
 You will now have a standard terminal login available only, which greatly saves on system memory.

+> Should you wish to completely remove the graphical desktop's _packages_ from your system too, please see my notes [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Create-a-Slimmed-Down-Version-of-the-Image).

 Next, ensure that your system won't autoupdate (since this can cause high system load at an unpredictable moment).
 Log in as root, then issue:
 ```console
 pi64 ~ # echo "dev-embedded/rpi3-64bit-meta -weekly-genup" > /etc/portage/package.use/rpi3-64bit-meta
 pi64 ~ # emerge -v rpi3-64bit-meta